When you’re struggling with your mental health, one of the first questions you might ask is:

 Education | Medical Doctor (MD/DO) | Master’s or Doctoral Degree |

-Can prescribe medication? | ✅ Yes | ❌ No |
+Prescribes medication? | ✅ Yes | ❌ No |

 Focus | Biological/medical treatment | Emotional and behavioral support |

-Diagnoses conditions? | ✅ Yes | ✅ In some cases |
+Diagnoses conditions? | ✅ Yes | ✅ Sometimes |

 Provides talk therapy? | Sometimes | ✅ Yes |